raul-freitas/IR_nanospectroscopy_workflows/workflows/README.md

 >- **2** indicates the **2nd harmonic**.
 Eventually, one can decide to process complex interferograms of the 3rd (O3) or 4th harmonic (O4) of the optical channel.
 >- **A** and **P** represent **amplitude** and **phase**, respectively.
 >- **.html** file contains the experimental parameters of the measurement (metadata).

+A typical workflow for processing \*.gsf files is presented:

 ### 2. Fourier processed data (\*.txt)